-Road safety Issue s raised via consultation: nments were recorded in relation to road safety.
-27 comments, related directly to road concerns in the Whangarei Heads/Parua Bay area. were the most notable topics. traffic calming (37) and flow (3): a.
-27 comments related to speed limit reduction in Waipu, Onerahi, Raumanga, Ruatangata and Whangarei Heads/Parua Bay area street lights (2).
-Staff a analysis: Staff r esponses to road safety comments are as follows: speed limit: a.
+46 comments were recorded in relation to road safety.
+27 comments, related directly to road safety concerns in the Whangarei Heads/Parua Bay area. were the most notable topics.

+- 1. traffic calming (37) and flow (3):

+- a.
+27 comments related to speed limit reduction in Waipu, Onerahi, Raumanga, Ruatangata and Whangarei Heads/Parua Bay area

+- 2. street lights (2).

+Staff responses to road safety comments are as follows:

+- 1. speed limit: - a.
 The setting of speed limit is outside of the scope of the AP process.
 Council is currently undertaking a speed management review of the District's road network using the Speed Management Guidelines recently published by the Government.
 This requires the Council to review the suitability of all speed limits in the District and consider all requests from the community.
 Consultation with the community and stakeholders is required as part of the process.
-This will take at least 12 months traffic calming funding and initiatives: a.
+This will take at least 12 months - 2. traffic calming funding and initiatives: - a.
 Council currently funds traffic calming projects from the Minor Safety Improvements budget in a programme of works that requires NZTA approval each year.
-Council prioritises all the traffic calming requests based on several factors including road classification, pedestrian activity, crash history, road geometry, traffic volume etc. Based on an annual budget of approximately \$100,000 Council implements traffic calming on 1 or 2 streets each year, with NZTA approval requests for calming will be assessed for setting the 2019/2020 programme minor safety improvements: a.
+Council prioritises all the traffic calming requests based on several factors including road classification, pedestrian activity, crash history, road geometry, traffic volume etc. Based on an annual budget of approximately \$100,000 Council implements traffic calming on 1 or 2 streets each year, with NZTA approval - 3.
+Roading has a detailed methodology to prioritise slow streets requests and to determine the slow streets forward working programme.
+In 2017, a panel of traffic safety engineers was formed to develop this methodology, which included a group of traffic safety engineers, both internal and external.
+The methodology includes two phases, setting of pass/fail criteria for all the roads in the district and setting of risk based scoring criteria for the roads eligible in the former phase.
+A priority list of catchments is then produced using the priority list of individual roads.
+Traffic calming is then implemented catchment-wide, in a catchment that is identified to have highest road safety risk.
+The treatment is based catchment-wide, instead of an individual road, to avoid migration of problem (cut through effect) from one road to another within that catchment.
+Requests for calming will be assessed using this process - 4. minor safety improvements: - a.
 Council funds minor safety Improvements form an NZTA subsidised programme that also requires NZTA approvals each year.
 Requests for new works are prioritised based on safety and community benefits and a programme of works developed for each year.

-Council notes these submissions and suggest that no changes be made to the draft Annual Plan 2019 - 2020.
+Council notes these submissions and no changes be made to the draft Annual Plan 2019 - 2020.